 A couple years before in 1985 Apple released the LaserWriter printer, which came with a PostScript interpreter built into it.
 With the interpreter users could accurately print text to look like what was on the screen.
 This is taken for granted today.

 But the 90s had an intense proprietary battle between tech titans Apple, Microsoft, and Adobe.
-“Page description languages” that allowed computers to sent pages to printers were proprietary.
+“Page description languages” that allowed computers to send pages to printers were proprietary.
 The first Macintosh in 1984 came with fonts included, and in the same year, Adobe also introduced PostScript fonts.
 This began what’s now known as the “Font Wars”.

 The battle was between Apple and Microsoft working together with their TrueType format against Adobe’s PostScript.
 Apple and Microsoft were using and developing TrueType due to the fact that they were paying royalties to use Adobe’s PostScript.
 As a result, when someone picked a font, they wouldn’t necessarily get the same style once it was printed out.
 Adobe created a new product “Adobe Type Manager” which allowed for communication to non-PostScript printers.
 Eventually the font wars ended with what was known as the “OpenType Initiative”.
 Democratization and standardization of digital fonts which opened the door for an insane variety in the years following.